 ii.
 “There sat he, in that his stately and sumptuous palace built by iniquity, [Jeremiah 22:13-14].”
 (Trapp)

 i.
-The practice of cutting God’s Word continues.
-Today some want to decide for themselves what is true and false in Bible, what actually happened and what is only a fairy-tale story.
+The practice of cutting God’s word continues.
+Today, some want to decide for themselves what is true and false in the Bible, what actually happened and what is only a fairy-tale story.
 Some want to decide what moral teaching should be kept for our present age, and which they believe we have “progressed” beyond.
 Some want to cut the biblical authors and books so completely that they have no connection or harmony between them.
-Then and now, God’s Word is cut before it is burned.
+Then and now, God’s word is cut before it is burned.

 ii.
 “We are all tempted to use the penknife to God’s Book.
 There are passages in it which we do not like; those that cross our favourite notions, our cherished sins.
 Practically, we eliminate them.
 We never read them, or we explain them away, or profess to doubt their inspiration.”
 (Meyer)

 iii.
 “This was the second time in Jeremiah’s lifetime that a portion of God’s word had been read to a reigning king, but how different was Josiah’s reaction (2 Kings 22:11-20)!”
 (Cundall)